relishcolouredhat/grafana-training-exercises/README.md

  Go to [darksky.net/dev](http://darksky.net/dev) and press `TRY FOR FREE`.
  Use the email address from step 0.

- You will also need a latitude and longitude to get data for.
-This plugin can be configured many times, one for each location.
+ You will also need to choose a latitude and longitude you will be requesting data for.

+ To set multiple locations for DarkSky, 'add the datasource' multiple times,  one for each location.

  Perhaps you may want to compare the weather between the London and Montreal offices?
 Perhaps you want to see just how cold Winnipeg is?